LetsPlayNow/AI-Project/README.md

 * Recruit players from the lobby
 * Game Sessions can be limited in time
-* In the end of game session you still able so see game visualization
+* You can see the game visualization at any moment

-### My own Simulator
+### My Simulator
-Process game world states and players strategies (code which controlls your unit).
+The Simulator processes the game world state and players' strategies code, which control your unit.
+Main features of the Simulator are:
 * Expandable tiny game engine
-  * Can be added many things like new skills for units, new game objects, limitations & so on
+  * You can add many things, like new skills for units, new game objects, new constraints & so on
 * Secure execution of players strategies classes
-* Support strategies written in Ruby
+* Support for strategies written in Ruby
-* Output is json file
+* Output is a JSON file
-* Expandable visualizer exists (app/assets/javascripts/visualizer)
+* You can visualize output with (app/assets/javascripts/visualizer)

 ## Interesting Techniques
 * Number of static pages are written in Markdown